DataDog/documentation/content/integrations/java.md

     mydomain:attr0=val0,attr1=val1

-It would create a metric called `mydomain` (or some variation depending on the attribute inside the bean) with tags: `attr0:val0, attr1:val1, domain:mydomain, simple:val0, raw_value:my_chosen_value, multiple:val0-val1`.
+It would create a metric called `mydomain` (or some variation depending on the attribute inside the bean) with tags: `attr0:val0, attr1:val1, domain:mydomain`

 If you specify an alias in an `include` key that is formatted as *camel case*, it will be converted to *snake case*.
 For example, `MyMetricName` will be shown in Datadog as `my_metric_name`.